lkosmid/brook/ReadMe.txt

         * "dx9" to use the DirectX 9 runtime

         * "ogl" to use the OpenGL runtime

+        * "ctm" to use the AMD CTM runtime

+     Setting BRT_ADAPTER chooses by index which adapter to use.

    * Developing Brook applications requires a built BRCC compiler and Brook runtime static library, as well as the command-line shader compilers cgc and (on Windows) fxc.

-        * The required version of cgc is 1.3b2.
+        * The minimum version of cgc is 1.3b2.
 The Cg Toolkit (including cgc) can be obtained from:
           (http://developer.nvidia.com/object/cg_toolkit.html)